VisualDataWeb/OWL2VOWL/README.md

 Development
 -----------

+### First steps
 The development of the OWL2VOWL converter is quite simple.
 The only important is to have `maven` installed.
 It will load all dependencies automatically.
 If there might occur some problems with the dependencies refreshing the dependencies might solve this problem.

+### Build the jar
 To build the jar simple execute `mvn package`.
-This will build a `jar` file and also a `zip` file containing the jar, README and the license files.
+This will build two `jar` files in the `target`-directory.
+The file `owl2vowl.jar` contains all necessary dependencies to be executable.
+The other `jar` only contains the compiled source code.
+There will also be a `zip` file created containing the `owl2vowl.jar`, README and the license files.

+### Running in IDE
+It would be a pain always building the jar only to test some new implemented stuff.
+We included a possiblity to running the conversion directly with the IDE.
+For this you need to change the `Main.java` class.

+Change the field `CONVERT_ONE = false` to `CONVERT_ONE = true`.
+Now you can work with the `convertOneOntology`-method to convert those ontologies you would like to test with.
+Some ontologies for testing you can also find in the `Ontology_Path.java`.

+BUT if you want to create the `jar` you have to change the field back to `CONVERT_ONE = false` otherwise it will still only execute the `convertOneOntology`-method.